H. Guy Bedwell: First Triple Crown Champion

 In 1918, Guy Bedwell had two highly regarded two-year-olds in his care.
 Billy Kelly shared American Champion Two-Year-Old Colt honors with James W. McClelland's colt, Eternal.
 The second outstanding runner under Bedwell's care was Milkmaid who is regarded as the best 3-year-old filly in American racing in 1919 and who would be voted American Champion Older Female Horse honors in 1920.

 Going into the 1919 season, owner J. K. L. Ross acquired another three-year-old named Sir Barton from John E. Madden.
 Winless in six starts at two, Sir Barton had good early speed and as such was entered in the Kentucky Derby to serve as a pace-setting rabbit for stablemate, Billy Kelly and his jockey, Earl Sande.
 The combined betting entry of Billy Kelly and Sir Barton were made the second choice among bettors in the Derby behind favorite, Eternal.
-As planned, jockey Johnny Loftus immediately took the lead and set the pace with Sir Barton but shocked everyone when never relinquished it and won easily by five lengths over Billy Kelly.
+As planned, jockey Johnny Loftus immediately took the lead and set the pace with Sir Barton but shocked everyone when he never relinquished it and won easily by five lengths over Billy Kelly.